moonstripe/kojinglick/content/into-desolation-wilderness.md

 ![Skull-shaped mushroom](/img/0722desolation3.jpeg)

-Chloe take this candid photo of me on the way down.
+Chloe takes this candid photo of me on the way down.

 ![Me in forest](/img/0722desolation4.jpeg)